 Legislative history: Local Law 6/21

+Add new Section 28-118.15.1.1 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.15.1.1 Issuance, contents and posting of interim certificate of occupancy.
 An interim certificate of occupancy shall be issued after an inspection by the commissioner determines that the floor or floors of the building conform substantially to the approved construction documents and to the provisions of this code and other applicable laws and rules.
 Such interim certificate of occupancy shall contain the same information as a certificate of occupancy issued pursuant to section 28-118.6 and shall be posted while it is in effect in accordance with section 28-118.19 and replaced when necessary in accordance with section 28-118.19.1.

 Legislative history: Local Law 6/21

+Add new Section 28-118.15.1.2 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.15.1.2 Effective period.
 An interim certificate of occupancy shall remain in effect until the issuance of a certificate of occupancy for the building in accordance with section 28-118.6.

 Legislative history: Local Law 6/21

+Add new Section 28-118.15.2 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.15.2 Revocation and suspension.
 The commissioner may revoke or suspend a temporary certificate of occupancy, including an interim certificate of occupancy, that was issued in error, or on the basis of incorrect information provided to the department, or based on discontinuance of a nonconforming use pursuant to Article V of the New York city zoning resolution, in accordance with the procedures set forth in sections 28-105.10.1 and 28-105.10.2 for the suspension or revocation of a permit.

 Legislative history: Local Law 6/21

+Replace the existing Section 28-118.17 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.17 Revocation of certificates of occupancy.
 The commissioner is authorized to request, in writing, pursuant to section six hundred forty five of the New York city charter that the board of standards and appeals or a court of competent jurisdiction revoke, vacate, or modify a certificate of occupancy issued under the provisions of this code whenever the certificate is issued in error, or on the basis of incorrect information provided to the department, or the nonconforming use reflected on the certificate of occupancy is no longer permitted pursuant to Article V of the New York city zoning resolution.
 This section shall not be construed to apply to interim certificates of occupancy and other temporary certificates of occupancy.

 Legislative history: Local Law 6/21

+Replace the existing Section 28-118.17 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-118.19 Posting of certificates of occupancy.
 The owner shall post a copy of the building’s certificate of occupancy, partial certificates of occupancy or temporary, including interim, certificates of occupancy in accordance with this section 28-118.19, except buildings occupied entirely by group R3.
 Buildings that are not required to have a certificate of occupancy shall be posted by the owner with a sign or placard in a form prescribed by the commissioner.
 The certificate of occupancy or sign, as applicable, shall be permanently affixed to the structure in a conspicuous location in a public hall, corridor, management office of the building or as otherwise prescribed by the commissioner.